Skip to content

 Member — A Leaderboard App role (member in SWA).
 Members can view the leaderboard, see their own team’s score breakdown, register their attendee profile, and submit scores for their own team.
 Compare with Admin.

 Persona — A named character assigned to each agent for easy recognition.
 For example, the Requirements agent is 📜 Scribe and the Architect agent is 🏤 Oracle.
-See the agent overview.
+See the Copilot Guide.

 Scoring — WAF-aligned evaluation of microhack submissions.
 Base score is 105 points across eight scored categories plus up to 25 bonus points for advanced features like zone redundancy and private endpoints.